The Apple Reminders app is a great way to keep track of all your important tasks and events.

 Hey Siri, change the title of my ‘pick up the dry cleaning’ reminder to ‘pick up everybody’s dry cleaning’.

 Deleting lists and reminders with Siri

-It’s currently not possible to delete a list using Siri.
-If you ask it to, it prompts you to open the Reminders app and remove it manually.
+It’s currently not possible to delete reminders and lists using Siri.
+If you ask, it prompts you to open the Reminders app and remove it manually.